 Being a young carer can create barriers to friendship.
 Perhaps because of less time to socialise or because friends don’t understand what it is like to be a carer.
 Our groups allow young carers to meet people who understand their circumstances.

 We believe that confidence is a skill that comes with practice.
 It grows with nurture, encouragement and opportunities to try new things - our varied programme of activities does just this, helping young carers build self-reliance and inner-strength.

-Often, young carers go through their childhood without realising that they're a carer.
-Many who know they're a carer are fearful to communicate their needs to their school.
+Often, young carers go through their childhood without realising they're a carer.
+Many are fearful to share their needs with their school.
 We create the conditions for young people to own and make sense of their identity as carers, and we try our best to make sure that their needs are met.

 'Going to Lambeth Young Carers makes me confident and happy and I feel more likeable.'